-In 2019, QNB received approval from the Hong Kong Monetary Authority to open a branch in Hong Kong and intends to do so in 2020.
+In 2019, QNB received approval from the Hong Kong Monetary Authority to open a branch in Hong Kong.
 Positioned as the gateway to greater China and Asia, QNB believes that Hong Kong is an attractive market to raise liquidity.
 QNB intends to capitalise on Hong Kong's opportunities for raising liquidity, with a focus on corporate lending, trade and structured finance.
 Furthermore, the proposed Hong Kong branch is intended to complement QNB's current branches in Singapore and India by enhancing QNB's coverage across Asia.
+As at the date of this Prospectus, QNB's Hong Kong branch is expected to formally commence operations in the near term.